ABC-iRobotics/irob-saf/README.md

 The `irob-saf` package is built and maintained in the Antal Bejczy Center for Intelligent Robotics, see our [homepage](http://irob.uni-obuda.hu/?q=en).

-If you have any questions or comments, feel free to contact us at [saf@irob.uni-obuda.hu].
+If you have any questions or comments, feel free to contact us at saf@irob.uni-obuda.hu.

 ## Acknowledgement